From Scratch to Emacs, The Adventurous Configurator’s Handbook

 ;; Modus operandi

-(load-theme 'modus-operandi t)
+'modus-operandi t) (load-theme

 Buffer splitting: Dividing the Ship’s Log

+Something I use quite offen is splitting the window vertically or horizontally.
 In addition, if I’m inside a project, I want the new window to be in the same project and show me a list of files so that I can easily open one of them.
+To do this, we define two functions, one for vertical splitting and one for horizontal splitting and assign to keys for the speedbar.
+The keys will be M-SPC b s r

 (Buffers -> split -> right) and M-SPC b s t